-Get Legal Help If You've Lost a Loved One In a Premises Liability Accident
+Get Legal Help If You've Lost Your Loved One In a Slip & Fall

 Fatal slip and fall accidents often leave no one to tell the victim’s side of the story.
 Compensation awards to the next of kin can depend heavily upon a full investigation into the facts, forensics, and legal evaluations to establish liability in a wrongful death claim.
 According to the Centers for Disease Control and Prevention (CDC), in a single year more than 15,000 people over the age of 65 died as a result of a fall.
 For people aged 65-84 years of age, falls are the second leading cause of injury-related death.